OWASP/CheatSheetSeries/cheatsheets/DOM_based_XSS_Prevention_Cheat_Sheet.md

 One example of an attribute which is thought to be safe is `innerText`.

 Some papers or guides advocate its use as an alternative to `innerHTML` to mitigate against XSS in `innerHTML`.
 However, depending on the tag which `innerText` is applied, code can be executed.
-Also note, `innerText` is non standard and is not supported in FireFox

 ```html
 <script>